arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 ### `HAVING`

 --{{0}}--
 So far when we have grouped data using `GROUP BY` we have gotten relatively few rows.
 When you are working with real data, this may not be the case.
 Maybe you are grouping patients by zip code.
+Pennsylvania has over 1500 active 5-digit zip codes, perhaps it only makes sense to look at zip codes which have a minimum patient population.

 The `HAVING` clause can be used to filter your result set on the value of an aggregate function.
 It works similarly to a `WHERE` clause, but the two are not interchangeable.